-- Transform your dog’s perception of the car and pet travel.
-Find a relaxing, peaceful place that’s wide open, much like a park.
-Choose one that’s about 10 minutes from your house.
-Bring someone who can calm your dog as you drive towards your destination.
-Once you reach the park, play with your dog — just make the park visit enjoyable.
+- Change your dog’s associations with car travel.
+Choose a relaxing, peaceful place that’s wide open, like a park, that’s about ten minutes from home.
+Bring someone who can calm your dog as you drive to your destination.
+Once you reach the park, play with your dog and just make the park visit enjoyable.
 During the ride home, have the other person calm your dog again.
 When you arrive home, play with your dog as enthusiastically as you did at the park.
 After a few hours of rest, feed your dog treats.
-Doing this repeatedly will make your dog realize the car ride should not be a reason to get sick.
+Doing this repeatedly will make your dog realize the car ride should not be a reason to get anxious or sick.

 - Make sure your dog has an empty stomach before the ride.
 Most dogs don’t get carsick when their stomachs are empty.
-It’s ideal not to give your furry companion any food, approximately 6-8 hours before the ride.
-Just see to it that your dog doesn’t ingest any solid food before the car ride.
-You can give your dog some water instead.
+It’s ideal not to give your furry companion any food, approximately six to eight hours before the ride.
+You can give your dog some water, instead.
 This may or may not work for your dog.
-Other dogs want something in their stomach to prevent motion sickness.
+Other dogs need something in their stomach to prevent motion sickness.

 - Make frequent stops.
-Some dogs who can handle hours of car rides; others can’t.
-A good rule of thumb is stop the car after an hour or two, just to walk around and have some bathroom time.
-You can also give him some ice or water during the break.
+Some dogs can handle hours of car rides; others can’t.
+A good guideline is to stop the car after each hour or two, just to walk around and have some bathroom time.
+You can also give them some ice or water during the break.

 - Get someone to distract your dog.
-Have your human traveling companions distract your dog through play, so bring your dog’s favorite toys with you.
+Have your human traveling companions keep your dog’s attention through play.
+Bring your dog’s favorite toys with you.

 - Drive by some scenery and make sure your dog sees it.
 Adjust their seats or use pet car seats, so they can look out the window while staying secure.
-Scenery prevents motion sickness.
+Focusing on scenery can prevent motion sickness.

 - Turn off the AC and open the windows.
-It’s good to let some fresh air into the car, and it helps prevent carsickness in your passengers.
-Make sure your dog wears protective eyewear because the sudden rush of air can damage his eyes.
+It’s good to let some fresh air into the car, and it helps prevent carsickness.
+It’s a good idea to make sure your dog wears protective eyewear because the sudden rush of air can damage or dry out their eyes.

-- Try to change your vehicle.
-When you travel, opt for a larger car.
+- Pick the right vehicle.
+When you travel, opt for a larger car if you can.
 Perhaps your dog won’t feel as carsick is there’s more room.

-- If all else fails, ask your vet about motion sickness medication.
-Vets usually prescribe Dramamine (Dimenhydrinate), which is also used by people who have motion sickness.
+- If all else fails, then ask your vet about motion sickness medication.
+Vets usually prescribe Dramamine (Dimenhydrinate), which is also used by humans who have motion sickness.
 Talk to your vet about the right dosage for your pet.
-A pet calmer (all natural) can yield favorable results as well.
-A holistic preventive measure is spraying peppermint, ginger, or chamomile scents in the car.
-Try various measures on your dog to figure out what works best.
+A natural pet calmer can yield favorable results, as well.
+One holistic preventive measure is to spray natural peppermint, ginger, or chamomile scents in the car.
+Try various measures with your dog to figure out what works best.